 *Please note, sanctions prohibiting students from enrolling in future course work with a specific person or department is not permitted.

 If the allegation is a severe first offense, second or subsequent offense, the student declines an offered Informal Resolution, or a more severe penalty is deemed appropriate, please fill out the Academic Integrity Charge Form.
-Sanction opitons include all of the sanctions listed under an Informal Resolutions.
-In addtion, a Faciliated Resolution or Formal Resolution (AIB Hearing) may sanction:
+Sanction options include all of the sanctions listed under an Informal Resolutions.
+In addition, a Facilitated Resolution or Formal Resolution (Hearing) may sanction:

 - Suspension.
-Separation from the University for a periord no less than the remainder of the current semester.
+Separation from the University for a period no less than the remainder of the current semester.

 - Grade Reduction with a Notation on a Transcript.
 The grade of "F" for an undergraduate Student or "U" for a graduate Student for the course with a notation of "X" on the academic transcript indicating that the notation is a result of Academic Misconduct.